lulzsun/blitz-app-adblock/README.md

 A simple and quick patcher that blocks ads/trackers on the Blitz.gg desktop application.

+If Blitz.gg updates, rerun the program to reapply the patch.
+If there are issues after update, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and attach the following log file: `%appdata%/Blitz/app.log`.

+## Disclaimer

 Using this is against Blitz.gg's terms of services.
 I am not responsible for what happens to your Blitz.gg account, you have been warned.

 ## Special thanks to